gin-generator/websocket/README.md

 You can find usage examples in the [example](example) folder.

 - [Basic WebSocket Server](example/logic.go): Demonstrates how to handle WebSocket connections and messages.

+## Acknowledgments

+This project is built on the following open-source libraries:

+- [gin-gonic](https://github.com/gin-gonic/gin): A web framework written in Go.
+- [gorilla/websocket](https://github.com/gorilla/websocket): A Go library for building WebSocket applications.